1/31/2019

 Michael Hall

 Great.
 That's super helpful.
-And I guess last on my end would just be, just trace if you'd be willing to possibly provide exit rate thoughts for the big three in aggregate or individually for 2019.
+And I guess last on my end would just be, just curious if you'd be willing to possibly provide exit rate thoughts for the big three in aggregate or individually for 2019.

 speaker